fipl-hse/fipl-hse.github.io/source/docs/ctlr_2023/labs/lab_6_pipeline/lab_6.rst

-The method should contain logic for iterating over the content of the folder, finding all ``N_raw.txt`` files and creating :py:class:`stubs.core_utils.ctlr.article.article.Article` instance for each file.
+The method should contain logic for iterating over the content of the folder, finding all ``N_raw.txt`` files and creating :py:class:`core_utils.ctlr.article.article.Article` instance for each file.

-.. note:: The :py:class:`stubs.core_utils.ctlr.article.article.Article` constructor
+.. note:: The :py:class:`core_utils.ctlr.article.article.Article` constructor
           expects URL as the first argument.
 It should be safe to pass ``None`` instead of the real URL.
 Pipeline does not need to know where was the article downloaded from.